I51GMA/DS-with-AB-testing/AB Testing/README.md

 ### Process
 - The `exp` group is shown the new webpage design, while the `con` group sees the original design.
-- The script simulates user interactions and calculates the click-through rate for each group.
+- The script simulates the user interactions and calculates the click-through rate for each group.
 - Statistically analyzes the results to assess if the new design significantly improves user engagement.

 ## Conclusion